AtomMaterialUI/material-theme-docs/docs/configuration/main-settings.md

 {% for theme in site.data.themes.other  %}
 {% include color.html color=theme field='contrast' %}
 {% endfor %}
+{% for theme in site.data.themes.other2  %}
+{% include color.html color=theme field='contrast' %}
+{% endfor %}

 ----
 ### High Contrast

-This option increases the contrast between the editor and the IDE , just like other editors such as Visual Studio Code or Atom.
+This option increases the contrast between the editor and the IDE, just like other editors such as Visual Studio Code or Atom.

 {% include figure.html content="/screens/highContrast.png" caption="High Contrast" %}